%config InlineBackend.figure_format = 'retina'

 | 19 | da27c3f9f96504.jpg | 5 | 749e56a8ec71 | 0.354002 |

-So we need to get the rank of the correct ID for every image in the test set.
-One way to do so is to merge the ID DataFrame with the prediction DataFrame.
-We only want one row per test image, so we need to merge on both the image and ID columns.
+One way to do so is to merge the ID DataFrame with the prediction DataFrame, using both image and ID columns as keys.
+We’ll do a left join, such that when the true ID is one of the proposed IDs, the prediction, its rank and score are returned.
+When true true ID is not one of the proposed IDs, we’ll get NAs for those columns.
 We can check to see that it worked by checking the number of rows in the result (there are 27956 images in the testing dataset).

 # add the predictions and the scores to the id dataframe